 HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immunodeficiency syndrome).
-A positive STD test for HIV is a life changing result.
-By killing or damaging cells of your body’s immune system, HIV progressively destroys your body’s ability to fight infections and certain cancers.
-People diagnosed with AIDS may get life-threatening diseases called opportunistic infections, which are caused by microbes such as viruses, bacteria, or fungi.
+A positive HIV test can be a life-changing event.
+HIV wears down the body’s immune system over time.
+Eventually, HIV can progress to AIDS.
+People with AIDS may get life-threatening diseases called opportunistic infections.
 These infections do not usually make healthy people sick.
-Those with HIV/AIDS are also at an increased risk of developing certain cancers, neurological disorders, and a variety of other conditions.
+Those with HIV/AIDS are also more likely to develop certain cancers, neurological disorders, and a host of other conditions.

-Gonorrhea is a sexually transmitted disease (STD).
-Gonorrhea is caused by Neisseria gonorrhoeae, a bacterium that can grow and multiply easily in the warm, moist areas of the reproductive tract, including the cervix (opening to the womb), uterus (womb), and fallopian tubes (egg canals) in women, and in the urethra (urine canal) in women and men.
-The bacterium can also grow in the mouth, throat, eyes, and anus.
-If you are concerned about having been exposed to gonorrhea, proper std testing in Tulsa should occur to properly diagnose if you have contracted Gonorrhea.
+The bacterium Neisseria gonorrhoeae causes the extremely common STD gonorrhea.
+This bacterium can grow and multiply easily in the warm, moist areas of the reproductive tract.
+This can include the cervix (opening to the womb), uterus (womb), fallopian tubes (egg canals), and the urethra (urine canal).
+The infection can also grow in the mouth, throat, eyes, and anus.
+If you may have been exposed to gonorrhea, you should get tested to receive an accurate diagnose.

 The bacterium Treponema pallidum causes syphilis.
 You may have heard people call it “the great imitator.”
 This is because so many signs of syphilis look incredibly similar to the symptoms of other diseases.
 This imitation makes it hard to diagnose this STD based on symptoms alone.
 A broad panel of STD tests is a helpful way to see if any symptoms are from syphilis or something else.